j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 actually represented by Abstract Syntax Trees.
 So the solution here is to create a value that can reference the parameter `p`, without needing to pass it around itself.
 You might wonder if it's possible to make parsers that, say, have a value they pass around.
 The answer is yes, but it's quite uncommon to _need_ to do that.
-For these circumstances, the functionality in `parsley.registers` is useful, but this is certainly out of scope for this page!
+For these circumstances, the functionality in `parsley.state` is useful, but this is certainly out of scope for this page!

 #### Takeaways